Emmanuel-Atama/Emmanuel-Atama/README.md

   -BackEnd: https://github.com/Emmanuel-Atama/boolean-uk-final-solo-project-server
   -FrontEnd: https://github.com/Emmanuel-Atama/boolean-uk-final-solo-project-client
   Wordle Clone With React - https://github.com/Emmanuel-Atama/wordle-clone-project
-- 🌱 I’m currently learning python programming language
+- 🌱 I’m currently learning redux, custom hooks and context api.
 - 🍓 What I have learnt: HTML, CSS, Javascript, React, PHP, Typescript, Node js, Docker, PostgreSQL, C#
 - 👯 I’m looking to collaborate on any python project so that i can continue my learning and development
 - 🤔 I’m looking for help with good articles that can facilitate my learning and development as a software developer